ria-19/ria-19/README.md

 ### 2. Semantic Router — Fine-Tuned Function Calling Model

 **The Problem**: GPT-4 is smart but expensive.
-Base Llama-3 is cheap but hallucinates JSON like it's abstract art.
+Llama-3.1-Instruct is capable, but it's too "chatty" for automated pipelines.
+It often wraps JSON in conversational fluff ("Sure!
+Here is the code...") or hallucinates arguments for complex custom tools like my Python Sandbox.

-**My Solution**: Bullying a small model (Llama-3-8B) into following instructions via LoRA fine-tuning.
+**My Solution**: Using QLoRA and Unsloth to fine-tune a specialized adapter specifically for accurate function calling.
+This forces the model to ignore conversational norms and output raw, executable JSON schemas, running efficiently on a single T4 GPU (Local/Colab).

 - **Progress**:
-    - ✅ Generated 2K synthetic training examples.
+    - ✅ Generated synthetic training data for internal tools (Sandbox Exec, File Manager, Hybrid Search).
-    - 🚧 Training LoRA adapter (My GPU fan sounds like a jet engine right now).
+    - 🚧 Training the LoRA adapter via Unsloth (Squeezing "Senior Engineer" performance out of 16GB VRAM).
-    - 📊 Target: <5% hallucination rate.
+    - 📊 Target: 0% Syntax Errors, 100% Valid JSON execution.
-- **Goal**: Make a local 8B model behave like a senior engineer.
+- **Goal**: Turn a generalist 8B model into a deterministic surgical instrument for code manipulation.

-**Status**: Active Development (Praying for convergence) | [View Project →](https://github.com/ria-19/semantic_router)
+**Status**: Active Development (Baking the weights) | [View Project →](https://github.com/ria-19/semantic_router)

 ---